jpuli/pqvp/README.md

 **Requirement M: Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used**

-**Requirement N: Developed automated unit tests for their code**
+**Requirement N: Developed automated unit tests for their code** Yes. using Jenkins CI pipline automate

 **Requirement O: Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider**

+Yes.
+Jenkins

 **Requirement P: Setup or used configuration management**

+Github for CM and source control

 **Requirement Q: Setup or used continuous monitoring**

+Does AWS have continuous montioring

 **Requirement R: Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization)**

+Used Docker

 **Requirement S: Provided sufficient documentation to install and run their prototype on another machine**

 **Requirement T: Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge**

+Yes.
+The protopye is entirely openly licensed.
+Everything under MIT or GPL

+As stated in Requirement L the team used open-source technologies to build the DAAS Prototype, and its underlying platform utilizing tools and techniques that are either openly licensed are free of charge.
+Please refer to the list of tools in Requirement L above.